muhibkhan123/Universal-Video-Downloader/README.md

 To avoid navigating folders every time:

-1. Right-click on the main app file (Yellow Logo) inside the `dist` folder.
+1. Right-click on the main app file (Yellow Logo) inside the `dist` folder.Name is Universal Video Downloader.
 2. Select **Send to** > **Desktop (create shortcut)**.
 3. You can now launch "Universal Video Downloader" directly from your desktop!